thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

       <tr id="password">
         <th>Change password</th>
         <td>Yes</td>
         <td>A password.
-Your password must contain three of the following: uppercase letters A-Z, lowercase letters a-z, special characters !#$ etc, numbers 0-9.
-Your password must be at least eight characters long.
-When you click on the <strong>change password</strong> field, a tooltip appears to tell you these requirements.</td>
+Your password must meet the following requirements:
+        <ul><li>The password must be 8 characters or more in length.</li><li>The password must include at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character.</li><li>The password must pass a complexity test based on an external library.
+This test ensures password complexity and uniqueness by checking for known patterns or words that are too simple.
+If the password is not complex enough, ThoughtSpot rejects it, even if it fulfills the other 2 criteria.
+Refer to the <a href="https://github.com/dropbox/zxcvbn" target="_blank">Dropbox password library</a> for more information.</li></ul></td>
       </tr>
       <tr id="confirm_password">
         <th>Confirm password</th>